 2. Remove the gearbox (see chapter 7A).

-3. Remove the clutch fork from the articulated support, then remove the release bearing from the neck of the input shaft of the gearbox along with the fork (pic.
-7.3).
+3. Remove the clutch fork from the pivot support, then remove the release bearing from the gearbox input shaft neck together with the fork (figure 7.3).

 Examination

-4. Hold the release bearing by the outer ring, rotate the inner ring, applying force to it (pic.
-7.4).
+4. Hold the release bearing by the outer ring and rotate the inner ring, applying force to it (figure 7.4).
 If the bearing rotates with binding or has play, replace the bearing.
-Wipe the bearing with a clean cloth, then carefully inspect it for damage, cracks or other damage.
-Usually, the release bearing is replaced during clutch disassembly, regardless of its condition.
-Do not wash the bearing in solvent as this will wash away the grease in the sealed bearing.
+Wipe the bearing with a clean cloth, then inspect it carefully to ensure there is no damage, cracks or other breakage.
+Typically, the release bearing is replaced during clutch disassembly, regardless of its condition.
+Do not wash the bearing in solvent, as this will wash away the grease contained in the sealed bearing.

-5. Inspect the fork for cracks or wear.
+5. Inspect the fork and make sure there are no cracks or signs of wear.

 Installation

-6. Apply some high temperature grease to the release bearing seat in the transmission housing.
-Also apply some grease to the transmission spline shaft, clutch fork pivot and the front surface of the release bearing (pic.
-7.6).
+6. Apply a small amount of high temperature grease to the release bearing seating surface in the transmission housing.
+Also apply a small amount of grease to the gearbox spline shaft, clutch fork joint and the front surface of the release bearing (figure 7.6).

-7. Lubricate the clutch fork support, fork ends, and slave cylinder pushrod with high temperature grease (pic.
-7.7, a, b).
+7. Lubricate the clutch fork support, fork ends, and the slave cylinder push rod with high-temperature grease (figure 7.7, a, b).

 8. Install the release bearing on the fork.

-9. Slide the bearing onto the transmission input shaft and thread the end of the yoke through the hole in the clutch housing.
-Put the fork on the stand.
+9. Place the bearing on the gearbox input shaft and thread the end of the fork through the hole in the clutch housing.
+Place the fork on the support.

-10. Apply some high temperature grease to the release bearing surface.
+10. Apply a small amount of high temperature grease to the surface of the release bearing.

-11. The rest of the installation procedure is performed in the reverse order of removal.
+11. The rest of the installation procedure is carried out in the reverse order of removal.